 - A secure off-site storage for critical backup data.

-- A cost efficient solution that meet all security requirements from a demanding organisation.
+- A cost-efficient solution that meets all security requirements from a demanding organization.

 The 3-2-1 rule

-There are a number of ways to design a backup solution but most seem to agree that the 3-2-1 rule is a good principle.
+There are several ways to design a backup solution but most seem to agree that the 3-2-1 rule is a good principle.
 It means that one should have three copies of the data, on two separate media out of which one of the copies should be stored offsite.
-The traditional solution to cater for this was to use a tape robot with a rolling scheme where tapes with complete backups where transported to a different location at reoccurring times.
+The traditional solution to cater for this was to use a tape robot with a rolling scheme where tapes with complete backups were transported to a different location at reoccurring times.

-With the introduction of standardized, cloud based storage solutions like S3 (which even though originally being and Amazon product now is an open standard), more efficient alternatives to physical transportation of tapes has arisen.
+With the introduction of standardized, cloud-based storage solutions like S3 (which even though originally being an Amazon product now is an open standard), more efficient alternatives to physical transportation of tapes have arisen.
 Instead, the offsite backups are sent over an encrypted channel to another location.
-With cloud based storage solutions being very cost efficent, these solutions offer both automation and reliability to a low cost.
+With cloud-based storage solutions being very cost-efficient, these solutions offer both automation and reliability at a low cost.

 Automatic – but no air gap

-Attackers are getting more sophisticated and understands that in order to exercise blackmail with with a crypto locker, the backups need to be removed too.
-More and more attackers specifically attack the backup server in order to remove all backups before using a crypto locker to encrypt the data.
+Attackers are getting more sophisticated and understand that to exercise blackmail with a crypto locker, the backups need to be removed too.
+More and more attackers specifically attack the backup server to remove all backups before using a crypto locker to encrypt the data.
 This means they will also try to remove everything reachable which includes the offsite backups stored in the cloud solution.
 Once that is done, the victim might be forced to pay up to the attackers to get the data back.

 Object locking or Immutable objects

-Most cloud based storage solutions are object storage solutions.
-An object represents the uploaded file plus associated meta data, like when the file was uploaded, its size and file type.
+Most cloud-based storage solutions are object storage solutions.
+An object represents the uploaded file plus associated metadata, like when the file was uploaded, its size, and file type.
 To mitigate malicious attackers from removing the stored objects a new function has been introduced: Object locking or immutable objects as it is also referred to.
-This means that it is possible to at beforehand configure rules for how and when objects stored in the solution can be removed.
-For instance, the administrator can configure that no objects can be removed until thirty days have passed since they where uploaded which will make it impossible to do so since the storage solution will deny such a request.
+This means that it is possible to beforehand configure rules for how and when objects stored in the solution can be removed.
+For instance, the administrator can configure that no objects can be removed until thirty days have passed since they were uploaded which will make it impossible to do so since the storage solution will deny such a request.

 Object locking and Immutable objects are two terms describing the same thing.

-This functionality has proven being very useful for backup solutions since it creates a virtual air gap.
+This functionality has proven to be very useful for backup solutions since it creates a virtual air gap.
 Even though the attackers gain access to the location where the offsite backups are stored they can not remove the backups even how hard they try.